liferay/liferay-docs/developer/appdev/articles/01-web-front-ends/05-bean-portlet/01-bean-portlet-intro.markdown

 [JSR 362](https://jcp.org/en/jsr/detail?id=362)
 Portlet 3.0 standard from the Java Community Process (JCP).
 Portlet 3.0 features a new style of portlet development called "bean portlets" that use Contexts and Dependency Injection (CDI).
-Bean portlets fully leverage [all the new Portlet 3.0 features](https://portals.apache.org/pluto/v301/v3Features.html) in compliant portals, such as Liferay.
+Bean Portlets fully leverage [all the new Portlet 3.0 features](https://portals.apache.org/pluto/v301/v3Features.html) in compliant portals, such as Liferay.

-Bean portlets are plain old Java objects (POJOs)---they don't need to extend anything.
+Bean Portlets are plain old Java objects (POJOs)---they don't need to extend anything.
 Your portlet descriptors declare them to be portlets.
 This gives you flexibility to develop portlets the way you like.

-Configuration annotations, phase method annotations, and CDI are some of the Portlet 3.0 features these bean portlet articles demonstrate.
+Configuration annotations, phase method annotations, and CDI are some of the Portlet 3.0 features these Bean Portlet articles demonstrate.
 They're described here.

 ## Portlet Configuration Annotations